 Is there Room for Advancement for Paralegals?

 Paralegals who attend continuing education courses throughout their careers will have the most opportunities for advancement.
 Paralegals trained in specialized areas of the law will have a high level of marketability in the field.
 Law firms award top salaries to paralegals trained in areas such as commercial law, healthcare, estate planning, family law, intellectual property, and real estate.
 Paralegals can also earn the title of paralegal manager within a law firm.
-A natural step for a number of paralegals is to attend law school and become an attorney; many students become paralegals as a first step to a legal career.
+A natural step for a number of paralegals is to attend law school and become an attorney; many students become paralegals as the first step to a legal career.

 What About Alternative Careers for Paralegals?

 Part of the paralegal job description, in most cases, is high-level research skills, meaning there are a number of alternative careers for paralegals.
 For instance, a paralegal may choose to become a library technician in a law library.
 Technicians assist with locating materials, report preparation, and researching case law.
 Other paralegal career options include legal job recruiter.
-Recruiters are responsible for securing legal talent by posting open jobs, reviews CVs, and conducting interviews.
+Recruiters are responsible for securing legal talent by posting open jobs, reviewing CVs, and conducting interviews.
 Paralegal studies also prepare graduates for jobs in the field of technology and education, since most paralegal job description emphasizes computing and organizational skills.
 Alternative careers in the tech industry can make use of paralegal’s legal knowledge.